Cravath’s London Office Moves to 100 Cheapside

 Mr. Ryan co‑edited the book and co‑authored the U.S. chapter in several editions of Getting the Deal Through: Securities Litigation (Law Business Research).
 He also has authored law review articles on civil procedure and patent law.

 Mr. Ryan was raised in Amherst, Massachusetts.
-He received a B.A. summa cum laude from Yale University in 1992, where he was elected to Phi Beta Kappa.
-He received a J.D. magna cum laude from Harvard University in 1995, where he was Supervising Editor of the Law Review, and oralist on the winning team in the Ames Moot Court Competition.
+He received a B.A. summa cum laude from Yale College in 1992, where he was elected to Phi Beta Kappa.
+He received a J.D. magna cum laude from Harvard Law School in 1995, where he was Supervising Editor of the Law Review, and oralist on the winning team in the Ames Moot Court Competition.
 Following graduation, Mr. Ryan served as a law clerk to Hon.
 Judith W. Rogers of the U.S. Court of Appeals for the District of Columbia Circuit.

 Mr. Ryan joined Cravath in 1996 and was elected a partner in 2002.

-Mr. Ryan maintains an active pro bono practice and serves as the Pro Bono Partner.
-He is a member of the Board of Directors of Volunteers of Legal Service, for which he serves as Secretary‑Treasurer, and of The Legal Aid Society.
-In 2011, he received a Pro Bono Publico Award from The Legal Aid Society for helping to win an Article 440 petition in New York Supreme Court to vacate the wrongful conviction of a client who spent 14 years in prison for second‑degree murder.
+Mr. Ryan received a Pro Bono Publico Award from The Legal Aid Society for helping to win an Article 440 petition in New York Supreme Court to vacate the wrongful conviction of a client who spent 14 years in prison for second‑degree murder.
 The decision was affirmed on appeal, and the charges against his client were dropped.
 Mr. Ryan also received multiple Pro Bono Publico Awards for his work, together with Legal Aid and the Urban Justice Center, leading a class action against New York State and City agencies seeking pre‑release planning and transitional services for parolees with serious mental illness.
 He also obtained a writ of mandamus from the Second Circuit in a Section 1983 case on behalf of a prison inmate, in a decision establishing the legal standard for implied waiver of the psychotherapist‑patient privilege.

 Mr. Ryan co‑edited the book and co‑authored the U.S. chapter in several editions of Getting the Deal Through: Securities Litigation (Law Business Research).
 He also has authored law review articles on civil procedure and patent law.

 Mr. Ryan was raised in Amherst, Massachusetts.
-He received a B.A. summa cum laude from Yale University in 1992, where he was elected to Phi Beta Kappa.
-He received a J.D. magna cum laude from Harvard University in 1995, where he was Supervising Editor of the Law Review, and oralist on the winning team in the Ames Moot Court Competition.
+He received a B.A. summa cum laude from Yale College in 1992, where he was elected to Phi Beta Kappa.
+He received a J.D. magna cum laude from Harvard Law School in 1995, where he was Supervising Editor of the Law Review, and oralist on the winning team in the Ames Moot Court Competition.
 Following graduation, Mr. Ryan served as a law clerk to Hon.
 Judith W. Rogers of the U.S. Court of Appeals for the District of Columbia Circuit.

 Mr. Ryan joined Cravath in 1996 and was elected a partner in 2002.